dalmiavaibhav/Object-detection-using-Tensorflow/README.md

       run
       $ git clone https://github.com/cocodataset/cocoapi.git

       Step-3.
-It also requires Protobuf compilers to configure model and training parameters so, make sure the file                             string_int_label_map.proto is compiled and compiled file string_int_label_map_pb2 is present in                                         models\research\object_detection\protos. you can complile proto files by running this command from models/research directory
+It also requires Protobuf compilers to configure model and training parameters so, make sure the file string_int_label_map.proto is compiled and compiled file string_int_label_map_pb2 is present in models\research\object_detection\protos you can complile proto files by running this command from models/research directory

         # From tensorflow/models/research/
         $ protoc object_detection/protos/*.proto --python_out=.